chanioxaris/devops-docker-mooc/Part1.md

 `$ docker run -p 8080:5000 ex_1.10`

-Check if everything is working as expected
+Check if everything is working as expected.

 `$ curl http://localhost:8080`